Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 OGG audio files can be added to the **Playlist**, but they cannot be played with the current media player backend neither on Windows nor on macOS.
 If you try to load an OGG file, you will get the error message with option to proceed with conversion to WAVE or AIFF.
-There is also a known backend issue with incorrect FLAC files' playback position on macOS, which may occur when starting playing from non-zero position.
+There is also a known backend issue with incorrect FLAC files' playback position on macOS, which may occur when starting playing from a non-zero position.
 To work around these format problems, you can convert audio files to WAVE or AIFF beforehand by selecting them and choosing **File | Convert Selected Files...** from the main menu or the similar option from the right-click context menu of the **Playlist**.

 [< Back to "The Basic Training Method"](#the-basic-training-method)<br />
 [< Back to "Working with External Audio Files"](#working-with-external-audio-files)

-#### Remembering Frequency Bands
-#### <a id="remembering-frequencies">[Write text here...]</a>
-You mentally connect the highlighted frequency numbers with certain pitches, make your own associations (both aural and non-aural/"synesthetic"), note and try to describe the changes in character/timbre of different sounds.